 Etched components do not need and normally do not have pads.
 T there is no .P associated with them.
 The net on each side is different however.

 5.6.14 .P (Pin)

-The .P object attribute attaches the reference descriptor and pin number of a component pin to a pad.
+The .P object attribute attaches the reference descriptor and pin number of a component pin to a pad on an outer copper layer or a ComponentPin in a component layer.
 The syntax is: